szymnli/dotfiles/README.md

 ```
 $ gh auth login
 ```
 This is required for git to push/pull from GitHub using your `.gitconfig` credential helper.
+Remember to change your name and email there.

 ## Dotfiles available